 There are three types of expense to budget for when calculating the cost of graduate study:

-- College fee: the college fee covers academic facilities and other services provided by your college.
+- College fee: The college fee covers academic facilities and other services provided by your college.
 The annual fee does not include accommodation or meal charges and is payable in addition to the University tuition fee.
-In 2015/16 the graduate College fees is £2,848.

-- Living costs: the 2016/17 estimated living costs for a graduate student at Oxford are not available yet.
-In the meantime, you can see last year's living costs for information.
+- Living costs: the 2018/19 estimated living costs for a graduate student at Oxford can be found on the University living costs pages.

 There may also be costs associated with the Summer Project, depending on the type and location of the placement.

 Please note that due to the intensive nature of the MPP programme, we encourage students not to take on any work commitments outside the course, and so your budget should take this into account.